-Implementation of the College's Development Plan
+Implementation of the College's Strategic Framework

-The College Development Plan 2009-12 was confirmed by the Corporation in September 2009.
-It provides a broad overview of the context in which the College operates, its mission, key aims and objectives, a short position statement on each of a range of key areas of operation and an outline of key issues to be addressed.
-The Development Plan is supported by operational objectives which in turn have underpinning actions, key performance indicators and/or targets as appropriate.
-The Statement of Operational Objectives also delineates clear responsibility for monitoring progress against the plan and monitoring is assigned to the Senior Management Team and the Corporation overall with particular objectives being assigned to specific committees of the Governing Body.
+The College Strategic Framework 2011-14 was confirmed by the Corporation in December 2011.
+It provides a broad overview of the context in which the College operates, its mission, values and key aims.
+The overarching key aims of the Strategic Framework 2011-14 are supported by operational objectives which in turn have underpinning actions, key performance indicators and/or targets as appropriate.
+The responsibility for delivery of, and monitoring progress against, the plan is assigned to the Senior Management Team with appropriate oversight by the Governing Body.

-The College's continuing strategic objectives remain:
+The College's overarching key aims are: